-The InnoRenew CoE is a research institute established in 2016 as the main objective and result of a successfully obtained Horizon 2020 project, which is part of the framework of the European Union Research and Innovation program.
+The InnoRenew CoE is a research institute established in 2016 as the main objective and result of a successfully obtained Horizon 2020 Teaming project, which is part of the European Union’s Framework Programme fo Research and Innovation.
 In accordance with provisions of this program, the InnoRenew CoE is an academic and business independent institution.

 The Republic of Slovenia and the Ministry of Education, Science and Sport have committed to co-finance and support implementation of the research institute buildings.
 The new buildings will be placed where the University of Primorska campus was originally planned.